Jump to content

 Pound for the Ground: Our ‘Pound for the Ground’ half-time raffle tickets will be on sale in and around the ground, £1 per entry.
 Sellers accept cash or card, with 40% of the total pot going to the winning ticket with results announced over the PA system and on the scoreboard.

-Food / Drink: Our new catering partner, Quirky Catering, operate the kiosks throughout the ground, and are accessible for supporters under the stands.
+Food / Drink: Our catering partner, Quirky Catering, will be operating the kiosks this weekend and throughout the season, and are accessible for supporters under the stands.
 A selection of hot and cold snacks will be available.
-Alcohol will be unavailable in kiosks for the time being, full details available here.
+Alcohol will be sold, and can be consumed anywhere in the stand.
 Please respect the advice from stewards on managing this process on the day.

-Starkies bar Starkies: For those with tickets in the Main Stand, access to Starkies will be available from when the gates open with drinks required to be consumed in the bar only for the next two games.
+Starkies: For those with tickets in the Main Stand, access to Starkies will be available from when the gates open, and throughout the game.
 The bar is limited to a set number and this will be managed by stewards through the day.

 After the game, supporters from other areas of the ground can gain access to Starkies via the ground floor entrance in that corner of the ground – subject to the maximum capacity not being exceeded.